Common Causes of Car Accidents in South Florida

 - Missing guard rails

-Could your car accident have been caused by a hazardous roadway?
+Could your car accident have been caused by a hazardous roadway in South Florida?

-How can a Fort Lauderdale car accident attorney help when you have been seriously injured?
+How can a South Florida car accident attorney help when you have been seriously injured?

-Schedule a free consultation with a Fort Lauderdale car accident lawyer who will demand justice for you
+Schedule a free consultation with a South Florida car accident lawyer who will demand justice for you

 We encourage you to contact the Yeboah Law Group today to discover how we can be supportive when you have been seriously injured as a result of the negligence of another person.
 We make each client feel cared for and valued.
 Please call 1-800-TELL-SAM or complete our contact form to schedule a free consultation.
-We are proud to serve the people throughout South Florida.
+We have 4 convenient locations in Fort Lauderdale, Boca Raton, Key West as well as Miami and are proud to serve the people throughout South Florida.

 Se habla español.